 What Is Outpatient Care?

 Outpatient care refers to structured eating disorder treatment provided outside of a hospital or residential setting.
-It is typically recommended once a person has achieved medical stability but still needs ongoing, specialized support for recovery.
+It’s typically recommended once someone has achieved medical stability but still needs ongoing, specialized support for recovery.

 Outpatient treatment can take several forms, ranging from weekly therapy sessions to more intensive, multi-day programs.
 The most structured forms of outpatient care include: